nucleuslabs/pure-react-datatable/README.md

 }
 ```

-So they should be simple to override.
+So they should be easy to override.

 ### Usage/integration